stummjr/doc.scrapinghub.com/autoscraping.rst

   * item types which include *name*, *price*, *description* and *manufacturer*, where *name* and *price* are required fields
   * a template with annotations for all 4 of them

-The result of the extraction: captured pages contain many items correctly scraped (from target set A), and many others (from target set B) which have no manufacturer, but, owing to their particular layout, the algorithm matched the items description with the *manufacturer* annotation, while the field *description* was not extracted at all because its annotation did not match any similar region in the target.
+The result of the extraction: captured pages contain many items correctly scraped (from target set A), and many others (from target set B) which have no manufacturer, but, owing to their particular layouts, the algorithm matched the items description with the *manufacturer* annotation, while the field *description* was not extracted at all because its annotation did not match any similar region in the target.
 We can illustrate the situation visually as follows:

 Layout A: